SaxaVord Spaceport

-SaxaVord Spaceport, previously known as Shetland Space Centre, is a spaceport located on the Lamba Ness peninsula on Unst, the most northerly of the inhabited Shetland Islands off the coast of Scotland.
-The site is near the RAF Saxa Vord radar station and the settlement of Skaw.
+SaxaVord Spaceport, previously known as Shetland Space Centre is a spaceport located on the Lamba Ness peninsula on Unst, the most northerly of the inhabited Shetland Islands off the coast of Scotland.
+The spaceport occupies the former RAF Skaw, a disused WWII radar base which was part of RAF Saxa Vord radar station.

 History

 A report from the UK Space Agency initially identified the site as offering clear northbound trajectories (Note: Most spacefaring nations launch only towards the open ocean, to ensure no risk to human populations in the event of a malfunction.) for polar and sun-synchronous orbits, with the highest potential payload of any location in the UK.

 Lockheed Martin initially expressed interest in flying their UK Pathfinder satellite launch system from the proposed spaceport.
 The proposed launch vehicle under this programme is the RS1 from ABL Space Systems, a US-based company developing 27 m tall rockets capable of carrying payloads up to 1000 kg into a sun-synchronous orbit.
 The UK Pathfinder Launch programme is supported by £23.5 million of UK Space Agency grants.

 The launch site is also planned to be used by HyImpulse Technologies, a German rocket maker, who were initially aiming for engine and suborbital testing by the end of 2021, with orbital launches originally hoped for by 2023.

 In October 2021, Skyrora signed a multi-launch contract over the next decade for SaxaVord, originally intending to begin satellite launches in 2022.

+In November 2025, the first launch was delayed to 2026.